opensuiwallet/chrome-kit-docs/docs/Hooks/useWallet.md

 The function for message signing.

-> Since this is an experimental feature, not all the wallet has implemented.
+> Note that this is an experimental feature, not all the wallet has implemented.

 | Type                                                                                             | Default |
 | ------------------------------------------------------------------------------------------------ | ------- |